Skin complications can occur when blood sugar levels are too high. They are often the first visible sign of diabetes.

 - avoiding feminine hygiene sprays

-- avoiding scratching or rubbing infections, rashes, and sores
+- refraining from scratching or rubbing infections, rashes, and sores

 - treating cuts immediately and monitoring their healing progress